 Of course, there are a few drawbacks, but you shouldn’t expect a perfect scratcher for what this costs.
 It tends to move around when in use, and don’t expect it to last long if used heavily.
 Also, the flat design may not be interesting to some cats, so you’ll have to figure out a way to dress it up if the catnip doesn’t lure them in.

-Don’t expect this scratcher to be a life-changing purpose, but for something that gets the job done cheaply, it’s hard to quibble with.
+Don’t expect this scratcher to be a life-changing purchase, but for something that gets the job done cheaply, it’s hard to quibble with.

 6. Frisco 21-in.
 Sisal Cat Scratching Post With Toy

 The Frisco 21-in.
 Sisal Cat Scratching Post With Toy is your basic, sisal-wrapped scratching post, an old design that hasn’t really been improved upon because there aren’t many weaknesses in it.

 At just shy of 2 feet tall, it’s the perfect height for most kitties, as they can reach up to scratch the top or stretch out to tear at the base.
 There’s also a sisal-wrapped toy hanging from the top, which only encourages them to interact with it more.

 It doesn’t come assembled, but all you have to do is screw the base onto the tower — it literally takes seconds.
 It can also be taken apart if it gets in your way, or you can take it with you if you and your cat need to travel.